Skip to content

 THE TEAM

 The Laughney Lab integrates powerful systems biology methods – including massively parallel, single cell sequencing and quantitative imaging technologies – with mouse models of metastasis and injury response to better understand the adaptive abilities of tumor cells and their interplay with anti-tumor immunity.
-We are affiliated with the Institute for Computational Biomedicine, the Department of Physiology, Biophysics and Systems Biology, the Tri-Institutional PhD Program in Computational Biology and Medicine, and the Meyer Cancer Center at Weill Cornell Medicine.
+We are affiliated with the Institute for Computational Biomedicine, the Department of Physiology, Biophysics and Systems Biology, the Department of Cell and Developmental Biology in the BCMB Allied Program, the Tri-Institutional PhD Program in Computational Biology and Medicine, and the Meyer Cancer Center at Weill Cornell Medicine.

 Theresa Neal-Provenzano - Department Administrator